-- 180 colostomy pouches or stoma caps every 3 months (two per day); - 35 protective flanges every 3 months (one every 3 days); - 45 convex flanges every 3 months (one every 2 days); - 180 one piece systems (two per day); - one irrigation set every 6 months; - if you buy irrigation set components separately (cone and water reservoir) you will have to pay for them yourself; - if you need to use paste and/or powder, they will also be subsidised: - ✓ 120 g paste every 3 months; - ✓ 55 g Orahesive powder every 6 months.
+- 90 ileostomy pouches every 3 months (one per day); - 45 flanges every 3 months (one per 2 days); - 45 convex flanges every 3 months (one per 2 days); - 90 one piece systems (one per day); - if you need to use paste and/or powder, they will also be subsidised: - ✓ 120 g paste every 3 months; - ✓ 55 g Orahesive powder every 6 months.

-Everyone now has to employ a third party payment scheme.
+Everyone now has to work with a third party payment scheme.
 Bandagist services or pharmacies that supply the material have to reclaim the cost via the health insurance fund.
-You will only have to pay for materials that are not covered by the repayment scheme.
+You will only have to pay the extra for materials that are not covered by the repayment scheme.
 Some hospitalisation insurance policies provide subsidies for the first three months following the operation, but this varies depending on the insurance provider.